AnishaSingh0118/Outreachy-Progress-Mboacare/README.md

 This repository is dedicated to tracking the progress of our project for the internship.
 We will be using it to report on our project and keep a record of our work.

 # Huge Disclaimer:
-This repository was our submission for the Outreachy internship, but the project concepts and ideas were entirely of @Mboalab's community.
+This repository was our submission for the Outreachy internship, but the project concepts and ideas were entirely of @Mboalab's community so contributing to this repository would violate Mboalab's guidelines since the ownership belongs to them.

 ## Link to the Actual Repo : https://github.com/Mboalab/Outreachy_May_2023-August_2023-Internships